 - Query Parameter: Select this option if segments are based on the value of the query parameter in the URL (used for test variables).
 For example, http://example.com?_utm_campaign=brandNew.
 The query parameter in the example is _utm_campaign, and the value is brandNew.

 - Visitor Type: Select this option to create different segments for returning visitors and new visitors.
 VWO places a tracking cookie to determine if a visitor is new or returning.
 A visitor who is already a part of one of the test running on the domain is classified as a returning visitor for a test.

 - New Visitor: A visitor who is part of any test on the domain for the first time.

 - Returning Visitor: A visitor who has already been part of another test running on the domain.

 - Location: Create segments based on visitor geography.
 The locations of visitors is identified by using Maxmind to track their IP addresses.
-This feature is available with VWO Enterprise plans only.

 - User Language: [For Reports Segmentation only] Filter visitor data based on the language used by the visitors in their browser settings.
-This feature is available with VWO Enterprise plans only.

 Adding in-session behavior to activate a segment allows you to define visitor action on the website for which the targeting conditions are evaluated.
 For example, you can add the targeting condition as “visitors landing on your website through Facebook + US Region + iOS users + Click Buy Now CTA button”.
 Here, the visitor is included in the segment only after the visitor clicks the Buy Now button.